micropython/micropython/README.md

   to port MicroPython to another microcontroller.
 - tests/ -- test framework and test scripts.
 - docs/ -- user documentation in Sphinx reStructuredText format.
-Rendered HTML documentation is available at http://docs.micropython.org (be sure to select needed board/port at the bottom left corner).
+Rendered HTML documentation is available at http://docs.micropython.org.

 Additional components:
 - ports/bare-arm/ -- a bare minimum version of MicroPython for ARM MCUs.
 Used